Joensuu Bunker Museum

 The Bunker Museum is located 7 kilometres from the centre of Joensuu.
 Address:

-The exhibition bunkers are only open in the summer.
-The opening hours of summer 2021 will be updated here during the spring.
-You can visit the area independently even if the bunkers are closed.
+The exhibition bunkers are open only during the opening hours.
+You can visit the area independently at your own risk when the bunkers are closed.

 Book a guided tour